Xiumin-Lin/Eight-Queens-Puzzle/README.md

 This project contains two algorithms to solve the N-Queen-Puzzle :
 - The first one is "solve_n_queen_small" and uses a backtracking algorithm.
 This algorithm is only optimized for N < 25 queens.
 - The second one is "solve_n_queen_big" and uses a min-conflicts algorithm, much more efficient than the backtracking.
-It can go up to N > 100 queens and even further
+It can go up to N > 100 queens and even further.
+If the algorithm does not find a solution for N > 3, try to increase the max_step.

 There is a function named "solve_n_queen_all_soluce" that computes all the solutions for a given N using the backtracking algorithm.
 It can be used for N <= 14.